todoubled/harness/GUIDE.md

 You can customize the names of the `app` and `src` directories by setting `APP_DIR` and `SOURCE_DIR` in `harness/env.sh`.

-### Workflow

-`make install` to setup dependencies.

-`make server` to start the development server and file watchers.
+Assuming you've got the directory structure explained above, `make server` will start the development server and file watchers.

-`make test` to start the auto-test runner.
+In a separate shell, run `make test` to start the auto-test runner.
+Tests in `app/test/unit` will run every time a file in `app/test/unit` or `app/source` changes.

-`make itest` to run the headless integration tests.
+Periodically, run `make itest` to run the headless integration tests and ensure your UI is behaving as expected.

 ---